-(Additional Faculty Signature if indicated) (Date) (Faculty Signature) (Date) Period of Remediation: Your period of retoward the stated goals of remediation will be period, and on a formal basis at the conclusi remediation plan is scheduled for formal remonth, year) be monitored ion of the rea l informally throughout the remediation mediation period.
-Your current be filed in clinical file, letter from therapist, supervisor 6 evaluations, etc.) Indicator of Remediation Completion/Suc ccess: (may include course grades, passing probe to Remediation Plan: The following remedian necessary to resume progression in the future - - Therefore, the faculty/Clinical Training Cornecessary. nmittee has met and determined that remediation is the attention of the faculty/Clinical Training deficit or failure-academic, clinical, or beha vioral here). clinical competencies that act as mileposts a Area of Concern: It is the goal of the Clinisupport necessary for successful completion • • to comply.
+Area of Concern: It is the goal of the Clin ical Training Committee and Faculty to provide support necessary for successful completion n of the progr am.
+Our program has a number of clinical competencies that act as mileposts a and roadblocl as to clinical progression.
+It has come to the attention of the faculty/Clinical Training g Committee that you (describe specific areas of deficit or failure-academic, clinical, or beha vioral here).
+Therefore, the faculty/Clinical Training Cor mmittee has r net and determined that remediation is necessary.
+Remediation Plan: The following remedia ation plan has been recommended and completion is necessary to resume progression in the future - - Indicator of Remediation Completion/Suc ccess: (may include course grades, passing probe to be filed in clinical file, letter from therapist, , supervisor e valuations, etc.) Period of Remediation: Your period of restoward the stated goals of remediation will be period, and on a formal basis at the conclusion remediation plan is scheduled for formal remonth, year) be monitored ion of the ren informally throughout the remediation nediation period.
+Your current (Faculty Signature) (Date) (Additional Faculty Signature if indicated) (Date) - to comply.
 (Consequences can range from loss of points in a course, to failing the course, to dismissal from the program, and options in-between.)
 I understand that I may generate a letter of response to be included with this form, should I so choose.
 (Student Signature) (Date) I have been shown this completed form and do not agree with its contents.
 I intend to appeal to the next level.
 (Student Signature) (Date) Disposition of Remediation has: met the goals of remediation (student) met the goals of remediation: partially met goals and requires further monitoring or remediation.
 Complete new remediation plan as necessary. not met goals of remediation.
 Complete new remediation plan as necessary and/or re-evaluate status in program.